 Passionate learning, inspired community

-The Salmonberry Elementary program is a holistic school for children 6-12 years old and is divided into two classrooms.
+The Salmonberry Elementary program serves children ages 6-12 years old and is divided into two classrooms.
 The Cedars class typically aligns with grade 1, serving 6 year olds.
 The Cedars class with grades 2-3 and the Eagles group serves grades 4-6.
 This program uses an integrated thematic approach to provide meaningful learning experiences to the two classrooms’ multi-age learners.

 Otter, Cedars and Eagles students are offered a strong academic program, which is designed to meet the unique needs and learning styles of each child.
 The student/teacher ratio is low, and the learning community is intimate and nurturing, creative and dynamic with students afforded opportunities for experiential learning within their Salish Sea community and far beyond.
 Attention to children’s social and emotional growth and development are important pieces of Salmonberry’s elementary program.
 Teachers maintain high expectations for students in all areas and work one-on-one to draw out exceptionally high quality, thoughtful and beautiful work.
 Be it art, dance, writing, or applied mathmatics, students are challenged to do their best.
 This is reflected in behavioral expectations, social awareness, and working for academic excellence.